rusefi/rusefi_documentation/Cranking.md

 ## IAC Settings
 ### Cranking IAC position
-*This is the IAC position during cranking, some engines start better if given more air during cranking to improve cylinder filling.*
+*This is the IAC position during cranking; some engines start better if given more air during cranking to improve cylinder filling.*

 ### After cranking IAC taper duration
-*This is the duration in cycles that the IAC will take to reach its normal idle position, it can be used to hold the idle higher for a few seconds after cranking to improve startup.*
+*This is the duration in cycles that the IAC will take to reach its normal idle position; it can be used to hold the idle higher for a few seconds after cranking to improve startup.*

 ### Override IAC multiplier for cranking
 *This setting overrides the normal multiplication values that have been set for the idle air control valve during cranking.
 If this setting is enabled the "IAC multiplier" table in the Cranking settings tab needs to be adjusted appropriately or potentially no IAC opening will occur.*